Generic Name: ethinyl estradiol and etonogestrel (vaginal ring) (ETH in il es tra DYE ole and et oh noe JES trel)

 Insert one Nuvaring vaginal ring in vagina and leave in place continuously for 3 weeks.
 Then, remove vaginal ring for a one-week break.
 A new vaginal ring is inserted one week after the last ring was removed.

 See also: Dosage Information (in more detail)

 What happens if I miss a dose?

 If a NuvaRing falls out during the 3-week wearing time, rinse it with warm water and reinsert it.
-If it slides down into the lower part of the vagina, use a finger to push it in farther.
-If the Nuvaring is lost or broken, insert a new ring as soon as possible and stay on the same schedule you started.
+If the ring is lost or broken, insert a new ring as soon as possible and stay on the same schedule you started.
 Do not leave a ring out for longer than 3 hours.

 During week 1 or 2: If a NuvaRing has been out of the vagina for more than 3 hours, you may not be protected from pregnancy.

 During week 3: If a NuvaRing has been out of the vagina for more than 3 hours, throw it away.
 Insert a new ring and start a new 3-week cycle.
 If the removed ring had been in place for at least 1 week, you may wait another 7 days before you insert a new Nuvaring.